emannav/L-Systems/diary.md

 # Lindenmayer Systems Project Diary

+### Entry 22 - April 11<sup>th</sup>
+I went back to the website-given examples to debug a bit.
+Managed to figure out the issue, and it was a really minor code change.
+The line colour is initialized in the setup() and I assumed that they would not have it mentioned again as that would be redundant, but the whole time that I had switched the background colour and stroke colour (since the examples were white stroke on black background and I wanted the opposite), they had reiterated the stroke colour in the second file.
+The program was drawing white on white.
+Two days I spent trying to understand why it wasn't functioning.
+Also realized that I was having so much issue with adjusting my productions on the window because I wasn't converting my angle calculations into radians.
+I added a reset function to LSystem which redraws the entire setup I have exactly, so that the difference in stochastic productions can be seen with every click.
+I did consider restructuring my work (again) so I could replicate the actively drawing visuals that the website examples manage, but I don't know how compatible that is with my code.
+I'll consider it, but until then I will be switching out the basicComp tree for a different stochastic system.
+That would give me more visibly different examples to showcase.
+I did readjust my output window, so now I have one geometric fractal, two deterministic trees, and two stochastic trees.
+I need to remove the tests that used `valid()`.<br>
+<b>For report reference</b> - added a `reset()` function, removed the `valid()` function.
+Thought process in written diary.

 ### Entry 21 - April 10<sup>th</sup>
 I don't know how to approach the GUI issue anymore.
 I've worked on and implemented a stochastic L-system.
 With the current setup not having a navigable interface, I will have to remove some of the fractal productions so that there is space on